Top: Raúl Castro and Obama at Mandela memorial service

-By contrast the U.S. gave material support to the S.A. regime's ally, the National Union for the Total Independence of Angola (UNITA) and allied fighters... material support that included hundreds of Stinger surface-to-air missiles.
+By contrast the U.S. gave material support to the S.A. apartheid regime's ally, the National Union for the Total Independence of Angola (UNITA)... material support that included hundreds of Stinger surface-to-air missiles.
 Ronald Reagan went so far as to describe the apartheid state as "essential to the free world."
 U.S. ally Israel also supplied Pretoria with armaments.
 A large deal worth $1.7 billion was signed in 1988 for 60Kfir combat planes.

 Given this historical background perhaps we should be expressing surprise that Raúl Castro was gracious enough to shake the hand of Obama.

 It is no coincidence that one of the first countries Nelson Mandela visited after his release from prison was Cuba.
 Nor is it a surprise that during the visit he referred to the Cuban victories at Cuita and Lumbango as "a turning point for the liberation of my country and my people."

 Here are some key excerpts from Mandela's 1991 address to the people of Cuba: